cammalone/cammalone/README.md

 <h1> 👋 Hi, I’m Cameron </h1>

-Security Engineer focused on building secure, scalable solutions in Azure & AWS environments.
-Experienced in security monitoring, identity & access management, automation, and log analytics.
+Security and IT support professional focused on identity and access management, security monitoring, and enterprise systems.
+Hands-on experience with Microsoft Entra ID, SIEM fundamentals, and cloud-based labs.
+Actively building skills in security operations and cloud security.

 ## 🚀 Currently upskilling in: